 As you can see, many marriages are not going to qualify.
 However, those who do should know that annulment may be a very quick and easy way to put a mistake behind you.

 It’s very important to know exactly what paperwork is needed and how the process plays out.
-If you’d like to learn more about annulments, divorce, and your legal options in Collin County, our website contains a lot of very useful information.
+If you’d like to learn more about what is an annulment and your legal options, please call us at 817-336-4444 or submit your request here.

 Source: FIndLaw, “Divorce Residency FAQ’s,